Leading Tourist Attractions

 The Zaanse Schans is justly famous for its unique combination of windmills and green wooden houses dating from the 17th century.
 A visit to "The Zaanse Schans" is an unforgettable experience.
 Visit Museums and mills, take a look at the wide range of crafts still being practised, take a boat trip, sit back and enjoy the tranquil environment.

 The delta works or delta plan were created to prevent a disaster such as that which struck in February 1953, when most of the southwest of the Netherlands was flooded, from ever happening again.
 A plan was drawn up resulting in a complex and extremely expensive design, never before attempted in the history of mankind.
 A large number of technicians had to come up with new ways to build dams.
 New, stronger materials also had to be invented to make the construction of some of these dams possible.
 The Dutch like to think of the delta works, and in particular the Surge Barrier in Oosterschelde, as the eighth wonder of the world.

 Did you know that Amsterdam has 165 canals, 1281 bridges, 110 water busses and cruisers, 8 wooden lift bridges, 2500 houseboats and 120 pedal boats?
 It?s well worth hiring a (pedal) boat to discover all of this for yourself.

 The village of Giethoorn (population 2500) is unique in the Netherlands thanks to its bridges, waterways and punters.
 Here, you will find peat cutters? houses, old 18th and 19th-century farms nestling between the trees and wooden bridges; the best way to appreciate all of this is of course from the water, either in a silent boat or by guided boat tour.

-If you would like to visit one of the museums, attractions or sights described above, call in to Holland Tourist Information.
+If you would like to visit one of the museums, attractions or sights described above, call in to I Amsterdam Visitor Centre.